 Visit the Future of Balancing Services to download the Product Roadmap.

-The next Power Responsive Flexibility Forum will take place on Thursday 11th January 2017, in London.
+The latest Power Responsive Flexibility Forum took place on Thursday 11th January 2017, in London.

-- Product Simplification Road Map – this will be the first opportunity to hear directly what this means for flexibility providers.
+- Product Simplification Road Map – the first opportunity to hear directly what this means for flexibility providers.

-- System Planning Opportunities – National Grid’s Network Options Assessment team explore with stakeholders how System Planning could provide a new opportunity for demand side flexibility.
+- System Planning Opportunities – National Grid’s Network Options Assessment team explored how System Planning could provide a new opportunity for demand side flexibility.

 - Updates from BEIS and Ofgem from the Smart Systems Forum, and Charging Futures Forum